markusju/pollard-rho/README.md

 The algorithm was designed using a "Hase/Igel" (German: Rabbit/Hedgehog) approach.
 Meaning there are two independent computations of Pollard's rho at different speeds.
-The algorithm stops, when the slower "Igel" has overtaken the faster rabbit and their X values are equal.
+The algorithm stops, when the slower hedgehog has overtaken the faster rabbit and their X values are equal.

 This software was built for educational purposes and could be improved regarding efficiency:
 * Computation of the Inverse could be solved using Fermat's Little Theorem instead of the Euclidean Algorithm